Inherited HeartDiseases

 Research Overview

-Research work undertaken in the Sr Bernice Research Program in Inherited Heart Diseases focusses on two of the most common types of heart problems: dilated cardiomyopathy and atrial fibrillation.
+Research work undertaken in the Sr Bernice Research Program in Inherited Heart Diseases focusses on two of the most common types of heart problems: dilated cardiomyopathy (DCM) and atrial fibrillation.
 Inherited gene variants are being increasingly recognised as important causes of heart disease, but very little is known about what these genetic factors are and how they affect heart function.
-Led by Prof Diane Fatkin, her team of researchers is trying to find the faulty genes that cause inherited forms of dilated cardiomyopathy and atrial fibrillation.
+Led by Professor Diane Fatkin, her team of researchers is trying to find the faulty genes that cause inherited forms of dilated cardiomyopathy (DCM) and atrial fibrillation.
 They are also trying to discover how these gene changes affect the heart’s contraction and rhythm.
 The researchers are using cutting-edge technology, including next-generation sequencing techniques, to find genetic variants in families with these disorders.
 To understand the molecular defects underpinning disease, the team is using a number of cell-based and animal models, including zebrafish.
-The overall objective is to define the genetic causes of dilated cardiomyopathy and atrial fibrillation and to translate this understanding to new approaches to diagnosis, treatment and prevention.
+The overall objective is to define the genetic causes of dilated cardiomyopathy (DCM) and atrial fibrillation and to translate this understanding to new approaches to diagnosis, treatment and prevention.

 Research Projects